rjaacovuni/SET_CookstoveData/README.md

 - FUEL sensors installed on the firewood and charcoal fuel baskets to measure fuel consumption
 - HAPEx sensors installed in the kitchen to measure prticulate matter concentration

-Data from the stoves was preprocessed...
+Data from different collections was stitched together so that all time periods for a particular sensor could be plotted from the same file.
+Code for each of the different sensors allows for